 how to dry silk pillowcases

-How to Dry Your Silk Pillowcase?
+How to Dry Your Silk?

 Silk has its peculiarities, making it delicate, and because of that delicacy, it should be handled with care during and after washing.